Oracle Validated Configurations

-There is a higher level of assurance that these configurations will run well as these component stacks have undergone a higher amount of stress testing.
+There is a higher level of assurance that these configurations will run well as hardware and software has been certified individually and stress tested after integration.
 These recommendations also reduce testing and discovery efforts for end-users and enable them to deploy solutions more quickly.
 They help:

-Traditionally, Oracle certifies its products to an operating system, which allows Oracle products running on any Linux supported hardware platform to be fully supported by Oracle.
-Oracle Validated Configurations go a step further by testing the "complete component stack" and providing recommendations on versions, settings, and fixes for a stack (software, hardware, and storage) based on experience with running workloads in the Oracle and Partner Linux Test Lab.
+Traditionally Oracle certifies its products to an operating system, which allows Oracle products running on any Linux supported hardware platform to be fully supported by Oracle.
+Oracle Validated Configurations go a step further by testing the "complete hardware and software" environment and providing guidance on versions, settings, and fixes for a stack (software, hardware, and storage) based on experience with running workloads.

 Oracle Validated Configurations always include the latest version of Oracle Database.

 Validated configurations are based either on Oracle Linux with Unbreakable Enterprise Kernel or Oracle VM.

 Oracle is offering these configurations as recommendations and best practices.
 Along with our partners, we intend to publish a variety of configurations with different hardware and software combinations, over time.
 Our intent is to offer well-tested choices to our users and channel partners.
 This by no means implies that other custom configurations deployed by end-users will not be supported.
 We will still continue to offer support for all Oracle products certified on Linux regardless of whether someone deployed them using an Oracle Validated Configuration or not.